Skip to content

 This program operates under the "Public Non-disclosure and Third Party Non-disclosure" mode by default.
 The same explicitly prohibits public disclosure of information and any dissemination to third parties in any form.
 There is strict prohibition on release of any information regarding vulnerabilities identified within this program to the public or third parties.
 Violation of this non-disclosure obligation will result in legal consequences and the responsible party shall be subject to legal penalties.

-• Do not alter the system in any way.
+• Do not attempt extortion in any form.

 Reporting

-If you believe you have found a security issue/vulnerability in one of our services, systems, or applications:
+If you believe you have found a security issue/vulnerability in one of our services, systems, or applications then

-• If you are a WeWork Member or an independent researcher/analyst; primarily, please inform us through infosec@wework.co.in along with your contact details and include the following information in your report:
+• Please inform us by submitting your disclosure to cybersecurity@wework.co.in along with your contact details and include the following information in your report:

 • When reporting a security vulnerability, please do so responsibly and provide: